plutec/shutterFW/README.md

 Configure the WiFi parameters and other also and restart the device to connect to your wifi.

-After that, navigate to the IP that your router give to the device and configure it in: http://<IP>:8080
+After that, navigate to the IP that your router give to the device and configure it in: http://\<IP\>:8080

+# HomeAssistant Integration
+To configure with HomeAssistant, you need to have configured:
+- MQTT Server
+- Hostname
+- Click on "Enable HomeAssistant Integration" checkbox

+After that, click on "See HomeAssistant configuration" link and put those configuration in your configuration.yaml file and restart your HomeAssistant server.

 # TODO List
 - [X] Integration of KingArt Q4 Curtain